-Translators work on a variety of printed documents that fall under specific categories, like general translation, legal translation, literary, business and finance, medical and technical translations.
+Translators work on a variety of printed documents that fall under specific categories.
+These include general, legal, literary, business, medical and technical translations.

 Each one requires a different set of skills, terminologies and subject matter expertise.
-In this article, we’ll be discussing what technical translations are and the technicalities that are required when technical translations are requested.
+In this article, we’ll be discussing what technical translations are.
+We also explore the technicalities that come with a technical translation project.

-Technical translations are one of the most demanded translation services nowadays, closely intertwined with technical developments in the modern world.
+Technical translations are one of the most demanded translation services nowadays.
+They are closely intertwined with technical developments in the modern world.
 Because of the constant evolution of technology, technical translations have become almost indispensable.

 What Are Technical Translations?